karthigaprabha/EXPERIMENT--07-CONFIGURING-NETWORK-SERVER-FOR-CONNECTING-GATEWAY-AND-END-NODE/README.md

 ### EXPERIMENT -07 CONFIGURING NETWORK SERVER FOR CONNECTING GATEWAY AND END NODE

 ## Aim:
-To  configure the Network server and end device for traferring data on the network
+To  configure the Network server and end device for transferring data on the network
 ## Components required:
 End node stm 32 development kit , Dragino LPS8, Network server